antoninfaure/ML-higgs/README.md

 ## Team:
 This project was accomplished by:
-Antonin Faure: @
+- Antonin Faure: @
-Manon Dorster : @mdorster
+- Manon Dorster : @mdorster
-Alexandre Maillard : @
+- Alexandre Maillard : @

+## Introduction to the project:

+The aim of our project is to apply machine learning methods to CERN particle accelerator data to determine Higgs boson generation across multiple proton collision events.
+From a dataset consisting of feature vectors representing the decay signature of collision events, our goal was to predict whether the events consisted in a signal (a Higgs boson) or background

 # Project structure: